practicusai/docs/docs/technical-tutorial/generative-ai/relational-databases/build.md

     * Deploy the application, ensuring it has the database connection string.

 **Prerequisites:**
-* A system admin must configure a management database connection setting for your Practicus AI `app deployment setting`, effectively making it `db-enabled`.
+* A system admin must configure a database connection for your Practicus AI `app deployment setting`, effectively making it `db-enabled`.
+* Please see below `Preparing a Database for Your Applications` section to learn how.
 * The `app_deployment_key` below refers to the key of this db-enabled app deployment setting.
-* A note for DBAs: The management database connections db user must have `create role` permissions at the database server level, and `create schema` permissions at the selected database level.
-* The above management database user is `only used` at the control plane (behind the scenes) to create a `restricted database user`, dedicated to your application.

 ## 1. Setup and Preparation